 The ongoing Phase 1/2 clinical trial of AVR-RD-04 is being conducted by our collaborators at the University of California, San Diego.
-In addition, the planned Phase 1/2 clinical trial of AVR-RD-05 will be an investigator-sponsored trial conducted by our collaborators at The University of Manchester.
-We do not control the design or administration of investigator-sponsored trials, nor the submission or approval of any IND or foreign equivalent required to conduct these trials, and the investigator-sponsored trials could, depending on the actions of such third parties, jeopardize the validity of the clinical data generated, identify significant concerns with respect to our product candidates that could impact our findings or clinical trials, and adversely affect our ability to obtain marketing approval from the FDA or other applicable regulatory authorities.
-To the extent the results of this or other investigator-sponsored trials are inconsistent with, or different from, the results of our planned Company-sponsored trials or raise concerns regarding our product candidates, the FDA or a foreign regulatory authority may question the results of the Company-sponsored trial, or subject such results to greater scrutiny than it otherwise would.
+In addition, the planned Phase 1/2 clinical trial of AVR-RD-05 will be a collaborator-sponsored trial conducted by our collaborators at The University of Manchester; and the MHRA recently accepted its CTA application for this Phase 1/2 clinical trial.
+We do not control the design or administration of collaborator-sponsored trials, nor the submission or approval of any IND or foreign equivalent required to conduct these trials, and the collaborator-sponsored trials could, depending on the actions of such third parties, jeopardize the validity of the clinical data generated, identify significant concerns with respect to our product candidates that could impact our findings or clinical trials, and adversely affect our ability to obtain marketing approval from the FDA or other applicable regulatory authorities.
+To the extent the results of these or other non-Company-sponsored trials are inconsistent with, or different from, the results of our planned Company-sponsored trials or raise concerns regarding our product candidates, the FDA or a foreign regulatory authority may question the results of the Company-sponsored trial, or subject such results to greater scrutiny than it otherwise would.
 In these circumstances, the FDA or such foreign regulatory authorities may require us to obtain and submit additional clinical data, which could delay clinical development or marketing approval of our product candidates.
-In addition, while investigator-sponsored trials could be useful to inform our own clinical development efforts, there is no guarantee that we will be able to use the data from these trials to form the basis for regulatory approval of our product candidates.
+In addition, while collaborator-sponsored trials could be useful to inform our own clinical development efforts, there is no guarantee that we will be able to use the data from these trials to form the basis for regulatory approval of our product candidates.
+For example, regulators may require us to submit comparability or bridging studies to allow data generated in non-Company-sponsored studies to support the regulatory approvals of our product candidates, and we cannot be certai